TosbackCgusBridge-Bot/CGUs-versions/Ephotozine/Privacy Policy.md

 This month, you can win one of three Intuos5 pen tablets courtesy of Wacom in our 'Winter' themed competition!

 1st Prize - Intuos5 touch L + Wireless Accessory Ki...
-Featured e2 Photo meteor shower
+Featured e2 Photo Eagle

-By gregs November's Photo Month
+By scarjam November's Photo Month

 Check out ePHOTOzine's inspirational photo month calendar!
 Each day click on a window to unveil new photography tips, treats and techniques.